 The pilot sticks out for this.
 An evil warlock demonstrates his power to create fire, by lifting a papier mache hand into shot with what appear to be normal disposable lighters embedded in the fingers... now take how bad you imagine that looking and make it 10x worse.

-The pilot for Sarah Michelle Gellar's new show Ringer had some spectacularly bad green screen of the ocean, of the boat, and of the background while characters were in the boat.
+Ringer had some spectacularly bad green screen of the ocean, of the boat, and of the background while characters were in the boat in its pilot.
 Couldn't The CW have worked on it after getting it from CBS?

-As a Sci Fi Channel original series, Sanctuary runs into this with the goofy-looking muscle suit that a lead actor wears when he's turned into a hulking freak.
+Sanctuary, as a Sci Fi Channel original series, runs into this with the goofy-looking muscle suit that a lead actor wears when he's turned into a hulking freak.

-On the subject of Kamen Rider, the first series was for the time practically on a shoestring budget, as many of the monsters and costumes, while good design-wise, are clearly cheaply made.
+The original Kamen Rider was for the time practically on a shoestring budget, as many of the monsters and costumes, while good design-wise, are clearly cheaply made.
 Especially when compared against its rival-show Return of Ultraman, which was clearly much more higher budget and primarily run by a special effects team to boot.

 An example, at the beginning, Kamen Rider 1 and 2's suit versions are noticeably different between riding, fighting, and the ending sequence.
 It's jarring to watch Hongo ride off into the sunset and appear in a different suit when the credits are rolling.